cryptomad-seminars/cryptomad-seminars.github.io/_posts/2021-09-02-welcome-to-cryptomad.markdown

 We will be hosting seminars on applied cryptography, taught by cryptographers in the area of Madrid, Spain.
 Although, hopefully, we will eventually host international speakers from time to time.
-Some seminars will be held physically, some online, some both.
+Some sessions will be held physically, some online, some both.

 Madrid has gained critical mass on applied cryptographers in the past few years.